deepscan/atom-deepscan/README.md

 This plugin contributes the following variables to the settings:

-- `enable`: enable/disable DeepScan.
+- `enable`: Enable/disable DeepScan inspection.
 Disabled by default.
 Enabled when you confirm.
-- `server`: set an url of DeepScan server. "https://deepscan.io" by default.
+- `server`: Set an url of DeepScan server. "https://deepscan.io" by default.
-- `ignoreRules`: set an array of rules to exclude.
+- `ignoreRules`: Set an array of rules to exclude.
+- `showDecorators`: Controls whether the problem of the code should be shown along with the code.
+- `showFullDescription`: Controls whether the full description of the issue should be shown when you hover it.
+Applied after reopening the file.

 ![Settings](https://github.com/deepscan/atom-deepscan/raw/master/resources/settings.png)